mrdotb/mrdotb/content/posts/render-beautiful-pdf-invoice-with-phoenix-and-pagedjs/index.md

 ## Intro

-In this blog post, using [phoenix](https://www.phoenixframework.org/) and [pagedjs](https://pagedjs.org/) we are going to render beautiful invoice that we can export to pdf.
+In this blog post, using [phoenix](https://www.phoenixframework.org/) and [pagedjs](https://pagedjs.org/) we are going to render beautiful invoice and maybe paginated in a4 format that we can export to pdf.

 [![what it will look like](./2-screenshot-page.png)](./2-screenshot-page.png) [The invoice in pdf format](./1-invoice-sample.pdf)